Oregon Department of Education

 The Office of Assessment and Information Services has two primary functions: student assessment; and the collection, validation, and reporting of data for education research, policy-making, and operations.

 Testing - Student Assessment

-This site contains information about the development, administration, and reports of the Oregon Assessment of Knowledge and Skills (OAKS), along with materials such as sample tests and scored student work.
+This site contains information about the development, administration, and reports of the Oregon statewide assessment system, along with materials such as sample tests and scored student work.